naim-panjwani/LocusFocus/docs/source/current_versions.rst

 - v1.4.6 alpha (Feb.
 16, 2020)
    - Improved SNP rs ID matching with GTEx rs ID's
    - Warning text is now displayed if a large number of SNPs do not match variants in GTEx
+- v1.4.7 alpha (Feb.
+17, 2020)
+   - Added output table for parameters used in a particular app run

 ******************
 Datasets